During the last two decades we have been asked many special questions. Here they are, with their answers:

 The minimum age for renting a car is 21 years old.
 However, there is a "young drivers fee" for drivers that are 21-24 years of age, which is going to be added to the booking.

 The Hawaiian Islands Humpback Whale National Marine Sanctuary and Education Center is located in Kihei.
 Kula Botanical Garden is only 25 miles from Kihei.
 For a longer road trip, on the other side of the island, travel the famous Road to Hana — a real sightseeing adventure with many amazing attractions and wondrous landscapes all along the way.

 Generally, Lihue drivers — like on all Hawaiian Islands — are very relaxed drivers.
 So, driving there will not be stressful.
 The maximum allowed speed in Lihue is 50 mph, with various residential areas allowing maximums between only 25 mph and 35 mph.

 Though gas prices in Hawaii are generally higher than on the mainland, and do vary from island to island, in Lihue gas prices are generally lower than in other parts of the Hawaiian Islands.

 Lihue offers a wide range of parking options from parking lots and parking garages to free street-side parking for shorter periods of time.

 On Molokai there are many remote locations to discover.
 If you want to visit one of the nature preserves, your best choice is a 4-wheel drive like a Jeep Wrangler.

 Molokai’s maximum speed limit is lower than on the other islands, with a top speed of 45 mph.

-On all of Molokai you have to be at least 21 years old to rent a car and you must have a valid driver’s license.
+On all of Molokai you have to be at least 21 years old to rent a car.

 Outside of Hilo you will find many beautiful attractions like the Puuhonua o Honaunau National Historical Park, which is home to one of Hawaii’s most sacred places and where you can soak up Hawaiian culture.